 If, however, the employing organization attempts to make the assignment of inventions a condition of participation in the federally funded project or the use of resources committed to that project and the like, such an agreement is preempted by the (f)(2) written agreement requirement.

 Look at 35 USC 202(a) again, given this context:

 Each nonprofit organization or small business firm may, within a reasonable time after disclosure as required by paragraph (c)(1) of this section, elect to retain title to any subject invention

 Inventors are “small business firms” for the purpose of the inventor patent rights clause.
-The (f)(2) compulsory subcontract makes inventors also contractors.
-The (f)(2) agreement requires inventor contractors to disclose inventions so that the employer-contractor can comply with their disclosure requirement at (c)(1).
+The (f)(2) compulsory subcontract makes inventors parties to the funding agreement–and therefore also contractors.
+The (f)(2) agreement requires inventor contractors to disclose inventions so that the employer-contractor can comply with the employer-contractor disclosure requirement at (c)(1).

-Only when inventors assign subject inventions to their employers do the inventions come under the employers’ patent rights clauses at 37 CFR 401.14(a).
-No one reading only Bayh-Dole would ever reach this understanding of the implementation of the law, and yet the regulations make this result clear, even with NIST’s effort to muddy the regulations still further by inserting an assignment requirement for subject inventions.
+Only when inventors assign subject inventions to their employers do the inventions come under the employers’ patent rights clauses at 37 CFR 401.14.
+No one reading only Bayh-Dole would ever reach this understanding of the implementation of the law, and yet the implementing regulations and patent rights clauses–not in Bayh-Dole–make this result clear, even with NIST’s effort to muddy the regulations still further by inserting an assignment requirement for subject inventions.

 We can turn, finally, to the differences between the business patent rights clause and the nonprofit patent rights clause.
 Bayh-Dole requires that the nonprofit patent rights clause carry four additional requirements.
 These are set forth in section (k) of the patent rights clause at 37 CFR 401.14(a):